Are air conditioners bad for your health?

 Poorly maintained air conditioning units can lead to the accumulation of moisture, resulting in the distribution of mould spores and allergens and triggering asthma attacks and allergic reactions.

-To avoid these health risks, having air conditioning filters cleaned regularly and units adequately maintained.
+To avoid these health issues, having air conditioning filters cleaned regularly and units adequately maintained.
 Additionally, it is advisable to hydrate regularly when spending extended periods in air-conditioned environments.

 Can air conditioners damage our health?

-In recent years air conditioners have started to replace gas as a popular method to heat homes in Australia and New Zealand.
+In recent years air conditioners have started replacing gas as a popular method to heat homes in Australia and New Zealand.
 We spend more and more time in these artificially controlled environments, supplementing natural air with air that travels via the air conditioner.
-Many people question the health effects of such reliance.
+Many people question the air conditioner health effects.

 Dry air could cause itchy skin